EC-CS-528-BU-Cloud-Computing/mlops-with-databricks/sprint3_updates/README.md

 * Most operations with code management happen through the Git provider. e.g., GitHub, Azure DevOps, AWS CodeCommit
 * For GitHub, for example, there are avaialble features for pull requests, code review, and merges as well as ways to automate these steps with GitHub actions.

-Continuous intiegration can be doen with GitHub actions.
+Continuous intiegration can be done with GitHub actions.
 Includes:
 * code development - branches, pull requests, merging, etc.
 * code testing - part of merging branches
 The associated GitHub Actions workflows seems to be language specific and appear to be done with `.yml` files.
 GitHub - [`actions/starter_workflows`](https://github.com/actions/starter-workflows/tree/main/ci)

+I'm going to see if I can setup some basic CI using GitHub Actions